-The Netherlands will not give out any permits for the exploration for shale gas in the Netherlands, economic affairs minister Erik Wiebes has confirmed to parliament.
+The Dutch government will not give out any permits for the exploration for shale gas in the Netherlands, economic affairs minister Erik Wiebes has confirmed to parliament.

 ‘Shale gas is not an option in the Netherlands any more,’ Wiebes said.
 ‘We are not doing it.
 It is over and done with.’